sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 Organizational outcomes are measured and provide information critical to making the best decisions.
 Hackathons are held twice a year by IT.

-Teams work using Agile and DevOps methodologies to iterate on and continually improve solutions and services.
+Teams work using Agile methodologies to iterate on and continually improve solutions and services.
 Clients should be included from the start of the project and submit regular feedback.
 There is a big focus on automation of testing and deployments, all the way to production, removing the need for manual approvals by boards or managers.